puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 3. Use the value in the "id" attribute of the `<text>` node for `[textID]`.
 4. Set the "value" to the culture code.

-In this example, the setting to set the locale to "es-US" is:<br>
+For example, the setting to set the locale to "es-US" is:<br>
 `<enabled/> <data id="ApplicationLocaleValue" value="es-US"/>`

 ## Create the OMA-URI for a recommended policy